tzumainn/enhancement-proposals/guidelines/enhancement_template.md

 title: neat-enhancement-idea
 authors:
   - TBD
-reviewers: # Include a comment about what domain expertise a reviewer is expected to bring and what area of the enhancement you expect them to focus on.
-For example: - "@networkguru, for networking aspects, please look at IP bootstrapping aspect"
-  - TBD
-approvers: # A single approver is preferred, the role of the approver is to raise important questions, help ensure the enhancement receives reviews from all applicable areas/SMEs, and determine when consensus is achieved such that the EP can move forward to implementation.
-Having multiple approvers makes it difficult to determine who is responsible for the actual approval.
-  - TBD
-api-approvers: # In case of new or modified APIs or API extensions (CRDs, aggregated apiservers, webhooks, finalizers).
-If there is no API change, use "None"
-  - TBD
 creation-date: yyyy-mm-dd
 last-updated: yyyy-mm-dd
-tracking-link: # link to the tracking ticket (for example: Jira Feature or Epic ticket) that corresponds to this enhancement
+tracking-link: # link to the tracking ticket (for example: Github issue) that corresponds to this enhancement
   - TBD
 see-also:
-  - "/enhancements/this-other-neat-thing.md"
+  - "/enhancements/this-other-neat-thing"
 replaces:
-  - "/enhancements/that-less-than-great-idea.md"
+  - "/enhancements/that-less-than-great-idea"
 superseded-by:
-  - "/enhancements/our-past-effort.md"
+  - "/enhancements/our-past-effort"
 ---

 To get started with this template:
-1. **Pick a domain.** Find the appropriate domain to discuss your enhancement.
+1. **Create a directory.** Create the directory for your enhancement proposal.
-1. **Make a copy of this template.** Copy this template into the directory for the domain.
+1. **Make a copy of this template.** Copy this template into the directory for the proposal as `README.md`.
 1. **Fill out the metadata at the top.** The embedded YAML document is checked by the linter.
 1. **Fill out the "overview" sections.** This includes the Summary and